 How will it work and who will it apply to?

-Pillar One will introduce a new nexus rule that will replace the old permanent establishment rules and provide taxing rights where products are sold, or services provided.
+Pillar One will introduce a new nexus rule that will replace the old permanent establishment rules and provide taxing rights where products are sold, or services provided (referred to as “market jurisdictions”).
 This seeks to align the market value of goods and services with where they are consumed rather than produced.